Possible chiral spin liquid state in the $S=1/2$ kagome Heisenberg model

-Clearly, the localization lengths of two semions at the boundaries of the cylinder increase as $J'$ decreases, from which it is expected that the localization length of each edge semion might be as large as half of the cylinder length when $J'$ is close to $J'=0$.
+Clearly, the localization lengths of two semions at the boundaries of the cylinder increase as $J'$ decreases.
+On the relatively short YC8 cylinders with $N=152$ (see Supplementary Fig.~\ref{fig:kasyc12_8_semion_sz}), the localization length of each edge semion might be as large as half of the cylinder length when $J'$ is sufficiently small, resulting in a breakdown of the adiabatic evolution of the semion sector around $J'=0.02$.
+On YC8 cylinders with $N=296$ sites, i.e., the length of the cylinder has been doubled, the two semions localized at each boundary are separated further, and the semion sector therefore can be adiabatically evolved to the $J^\prime=0$ point.
+When $J'<0.02$, the edge semions start to penetrate into the bulk, and the highest peak of the corresponding $M^z_i$ does not locate exactly at the boundaries of cylinders.
+Note that the left (right) edge semion is more localized on the left (right) boundary of cylinders as the bond dimension increases from $D=5000$ to $D=8000$, indicating that the semion sector is robust against bond-dimension scaling at $J' = 0$.

+\textit{Fidelities in the semion sector.---} The neighboring wavefunction fidelity $F$ introduced in the main text is a direct metric for the adiabatic evolution of the semion sector.
+As shown in Supplementary Fig.~\ref{fig:ovlps_s_and_i}, $F$ is very close to 1 until $J'<0.02$ and there is a large jump of $F$ around $J'=0.01$.
+However, we emphasize that this jump of $F$ does not correspond to a phase transition at $J'=0.01$.
+By definition, $F$ is highly sensitive to the local information of two wave functions and below we will show that the large jump is caused by the slight deviations of semions from the boundaries of cylinders.

+We find that $F$ at $J'=0$ increases significantly as the bond dimension increases from $D=5000$ to $D=8000$.
+As mentioned above, the edge semions are more localized with larger $D$, implying that the increase of $F$ results from the shift of semions to the boundary sides.